marginexchange/margin.exchange-rest-api/README.md

 # Public Rest API for **https://margin.exchange**

  The base endpoint is: **https://api.margin.exchange**
-* All endpoints return a JSON object.
+* All requests to API return a JSON object.
+* All requests to API expects JSON object as parameters.
 * All requests to API should have HTTP status `200`
 * All responces have basic structure like this: